joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 ## Bootstrapping our App

-Now that we have all the plumbing working, let's add some nicities to our application.
+Now that we have all the plumbing working, let's add some niceties to our application.
 We can add the [starter Bootstrap template](http://getbootstrap.com/examples/starter-template/) to give it a bit of style.
 All we need to do is update our `layout.jade` file to look like this:

 ```jade
 doctype html(lang='en')